ieg-dhr/DigiKAR/DataStructureMAINZ.md

 **2081 rows of data!**

-This spreadsheet has an additional tab with REL_PERS information to be included in final person list!
+This spreadsheet has an additional tab with REL_PERS information to be included in final person list.
+However, this list is not yet complete.

 c) **1756er Staatskalender META FINAL** (last updated January 27th, 2023):